lambe-lang/specification/README.md

 }
 type List a = Nil | Cons a

 sig List : forall a.
-OpenedCollection (List a) a def List =
+OpenableCollection (List a) a def List =
     let builder = { l -> CollectionBuilder l { builder $ Cons $1 l } } in
-    	builder Nil
+    	OpenableCollection $ builder Nil
 ```

 ### The List builder in action

 ```
-List      : OpenedCollection (List a) a
+List      : OpenableCollection (List a) a
 List[     : a -> ClosableCollection (List a) a
 List[1    : ClosableCollection (List Int) Int
 List[1,   : Int -> ClosableCollection (List Int) Int